kmwebnet/Audio-Effect-Realtime-Inference-pytorch/README.md

 If you try this with Jetson Nano, you need to follow setup step for pytorch 1.10:
 https://qengineering.eu/install-pytorch-on-jetson-nano.html

-Prepare the trained data and transfer to your device.
+Prepare the training data and transfer to your device.
 This code attempts to load "best_result.pth".
+You can make a training data with [this](https://github.com/kmwebnet/Audio-effect-replicator-pytorch) project.

 Make the LSTM parameters on the 23rd line below the same as the LSTM settings set during training.
 self.lstm0 = nn.LSTM(input_size=1, hidden_size=6, batch_first=True, num_layers=2)